artem78/s60-gps-tracker/docs/README.md

 GUI fork of [console GPS Tracker](https://github.com/artem78/s60-gps-tracker-cli) for Symbian OS.
+This software allow you to record tracks using GPS in Nokia phones.

 ![](images/tracking_info.png) ![](images/track_list_with_menu.png)